Welcome to our New Starters page for 2022/23!

 Mark-Making is a very important part of the Early Years and we encourage this from September when your child starts with us.
 Mark-Making is encouraged through writing in sand/glitter, painting, colouring and having a go at writing letters, for example, letters in their name.
 In order for children to be able to hold a pencil and use it appropriately, they have to have good fine-motor skills.
 To support them with this, we have adopted an approach called 'Funky Finger Friday's' - have a look at the photos below!

 Developing children's fine motor skills is a big focus in the early years.
-This year we have brought in a new approach called 'Funky Finger Friday's', which has become very popular with our little Lions and Penguins and they all get very excited on a Friday morning.
+This year we have brought in a new approach called 'Funky Finger Friday's', which has become very popular with our little Giraffes and Penguins and they all get very excited on a Friday morning.
 Each week the children complete a different challenge that focusses on improving fine-motor skills!

 Reading is very important in sparking curiosity, igniting creativity and encouraging imagination!
 In Foundation Stage, we read lots of stories and promote a love of reading from when the children first start school.
 We like to provide 'hooks' into books, for example, earlier in the year we had a special delivery of a basket of fruit and a brand new story called 'Handa's Surprise' - this sparked a great conversation, with the children asking lots of questions and listening and responding to their peers ideas.
 Children in Foundation Stage start to bring reading books home at October half-term, as this gives them plenty of time to get used to Phonics lessons in school.
 It is always lovely to see how proud they are to take their first reading books home.